Gary Payton: Movie and TV appearances

+Payton went on to feature in a 2016 documentary about NBA player Stephon Marbury titled Stephon Marbury: Remade in China by a cameo appearance.

 Charity and community involvement

 Payton has made numerous well-regarded contributions of both time and money to the community.
 He set up The Gary Payton Foundation in 1996 to provide safe places for recreational activity, and to help underprivileged youth in his hometown of Oakland stay in school.
 He hosts an annual charity basketball game as part of his foundation.
 Payton also gave back to the East Oakland Youth Development Center (EOYDC), a youth center that he attended in Oakland when he was growing up.
 In 2001, Payton donated $100,000 to renovate EOYDC's gym – his first big grant in his hometown of Oakland.
 Payton and his wife, Monique, have been active in fundraising endeavors for HIV awareness, and Payton has lent many hours and provided tremendous financial support to the Boys & Girls Club of America and the Make-a-Wish Foundation.
 Payton has also donated Miami Heat tickets to underprivileged children.
 For the Christmas of 2003 he took 10 families from the Ronald McDonald House in Los Angeles and let each of the over 40 children have a $100 shopping spree at FAO Schwarz.
 For Christmas, 2005, he gave 60 children $100 Toys-R-Us shopping sprees as part of the Voices For Children program.
 In 1999, he wrote an autobiographical children's book entitled Confidence Counts as part of the "Positively for Kids" series, illustrating the importance of confidence through events in his own life.
 In July 1999, Payton was named to The Sporting News' "Good Guys in Sports" list.
 Payton hosted a radio show in early 1998 on Seattle's KUBE 93.3 station.
 He played hip-hop including The Roots, Raekwon, Outkast, and Cam'ron.
 He did it for charity during the NBA lockout.
-During the 2021 NHL Expansion Draft for the Seattle Kraken, he made an appearance alongside former teammate Shawn Kemp.
+During the 2021 NHL expansion draft for the Seattle Kraken, he made an appearance alongside former teammate Shawn Kemp.